-- Select the Column you wish to split. - Set Using depending on whether you wish to split use a text delimiter (usually a single character) or a regular expression. - Supply the text or regular expression Delimiter for splitting the column.
-E.g., (comma). - Set Into to: - o Columns to create a new column for each split value. - o Rows to create a new row for each split value (the original row is removed). - Set Ordering depending on how you want to order values after splitting. - Check keep empty if you wish to keep empty values (e.g. honor delimiters with nothing in between). - set Min. values to the minimum number of columns/rows you wish to split each value into.
+• Select the Column you wish to split.

-• set Max. values to the maximum number of columns/rows you wish to split each value into (ignored if less than minimum).
+- Set Using depending on whether you wish to split using a Text delimiter (usually a single character), a Regex delimiter or Lengths of each column. - Set the Delimiter for splitting the column.
+E.g., (comma).
+For Text delimiter or Regex delimiter only. - Set Lengths as a comma separated list of the number of characters in each new column.
+Put - in front of a value to ignore it.
+Use as a wildcard to mean 'the rest of the value'.
+Only 1 can be used.
+For Lengths only.
+For example: - o 3, 5, 4 will create 3 columns with characters 1-3, 4-8 and 8-11 - o -3, 5, -4, will create 2 columns with characters 4-8 and 12 onward - \circ -, 3 will create 1 column with the last 3 characters - o 2, -, 2 will create 2 columns with the first 2 and last 2 characters - Set Into to: - o Columns to create a new column for each split value. - o Rows to create a new row for each split value (the original row is removed). - Set Ordering depending on how you want to order values after splitting. - Check keep empty if you wish to keep empty values (e.g. honor delimiters with nothing in between).
+For Text delimiter or Regex delimiter only. - set Min. values to the minimum number of columns/rows you wish to split each value into.
+For Text delimiter or Regex delimiter only. - set Max. values to the maximum number of columns/rows you wish to split each value into (ignored if less than minimum).
+For Text delimiter or Regex delimiter only.

-- If no Delimiter is supplied then no new columns are created. - If Into is Columns, new columns are added at the right end.
+- To split a column by carriage returns or tabs set Using to Regex delimiter and set Delimiter to \n or \t, respectively. - If Into is Columns, new columns are added at the right end.
 You can change the column order with Reorder Cols. - If there is a header, the header of the new column is based on the original header.
-You can change the column name with Rename Cols. - The opposite of Split Col with Into as Columns is Concat Cols. - The opposite of Split Col with Into as Rows is Unique.
+You can change the column name with Rename Cols. - Set Min. values to the same as Max. values to always create the same number of columns. - The opposite of Split Col with Into as Columns is Concat Cols. - The opposite of Split Col with Into as Rows is Unique.